softworkz/emby-wiki/Channels.md

 If the item is media, it's MediaType will be either Audio, Photo or Video.

+## Sorting and Filtering

+Almost all channels will require paging.
+Use the MaxPageSize property of the channel features object to determine the maximum size that can be requested.
+The server will return an error response if a larger size is requested.

+The DefaultSortFields property indicate what sort fields are available.
+It is labeled as default to allow for future overrides for different kinds of folders within the same channel (audio album, photo album, etc).

+Use CanFilter to determine if channel content can be filtered.

 ## Images and Playback

 Channels use the same type of object structure as normal library items.
 As a result, images and media playback can be handled using the same routines you've already written.